How do I fix bobbin thread bunching up?

 The reason for the problem could be lint, dust and other debris getting stuck in their mechanism.
 The solution: Stop work, lift the presser foot and thoroughly clean the fee dogs from any debris.
 Also, make sure that they are lifted up in a raised position allowing for a proper grip of the fabric.

-Why is my fabric bunching while sewing?
+Why is my fabric bunching up when I sew?

 Tension pucker is caused while sewing with too much tension, thereby causing a stretch in the thread.
 After sewing, the thread relaxes.
 As it attempts to recover its original length, it gathers up the seam, causing the pucker, which cannot be immediately seen; and may be noticeable at a later stage.